The following Terms & Conditions were last modified on November 15, 2018:

 Addendum – WordPress / Plugin Upgrades

 Provider builds the majority of its clients’ websites on the WordPress framework.
 At this time, Provider finds the WordPress framework to be the most efficient, flexible, and cost-effective framework available for its customers.
 There are hundreds of community volunteers working to enhance and evolve the core WordPress software, and there are thousands of plugins and add-ons created and supported by thousands of developers to add additional features to WordPress.
 As the Internet evolves, so must the software that powers Client’s website.
 Provider prides itself on all quality of the websites it designs, builds, and launches.
 Many of Provider’s customers appreciate the flexibility its sites offer for future development, maintenance, and updates.
 Because Provider uses the most standardized and widely used web framework, its clients are not locked into its services for support and maintenance and are free to use other developers for upgrades, maintenance, or future development services.
 Provider strongly urges its customers to choose a maintenance plan with Provider that will keep their WordPress install up-to-date with not only core WordPress features but also important security updates.
 In addition to the core WordPress software, all third party plugins and add-ons should be updated whenever their respective creators offer an update.
 Unlike most website providers in the medical industry, Client owns the website Provider designs and builds for Client (see Section 7 to the ISA above).
 Therefore, it is Client’s sole responsibility to update Client’s website, plugins, and add-ons or contract with a developer to do so.
 Provider strongly recommends that whoever is responsible for Client’s updates follows the recommended WordPress process, including backing up all Client’s files and databases in such a way as to quickly restore a previous version if an update is not successful.
 Provider is not responsible for any updates to Client’s website or plugins made by any third party.
 Therefore, if Client, Client’s employee, an outside developer, or anyone other than Provider updates Client’s WordPress software or plugins and Client’s website no longer functions properly, Provider will not be held responsible.
 Upon Client’s request, Provider will assist in the recovery of Client’s website.
-Client understands that this is a billable charge at Provider’s then current hourly rate.
+Client understands that this is a billable charge at Provider’s current hourly rate.